 The type of supports people are asking for is changing, and the funding and regulations for support arrangements are changing too.
 Now is the time for service providers to start adapting their service array to provide the supports that people want and need to achieve community based outcomes.
 This session will focus on helping people with disabilities achieve active, full, and respected lives as valued members of their community through very individualized Person-Centered Planning processes.
 “Getting great services” is obviously not the ultimate goal for people with disabilities – “GETTING A GREAT LIFE” is!
 Self-directed supports will be discussed, including how Community Living Services, a large service agency in Michigan, has paired Person-Centered Planning with individual budgets in a Medicaid funded environment.
 Audience members will hear inspirational success stories and will be encouraged to think outside the box when assisting people with disabilities in planning for their futures.

-Presented by: Annette Downey & David Taylor
+Presenter: Annette Downey & David Taylor

 2) Understanding ABLE

 The Achieving a Better Life Experience Act (“ABLE”) was signed by President Obama in December 2014 and has been hailed as the most significant piece of legislation for the disability community since the Americans with Disabilities Act.
 The ABLE Act amends the tax code to allow states to offer tax-exempt savings (“ABLE”) accounts to qualified individuals without jeopardizing their eligibility for means-tested public benefits.
 Each state must pass its own version of an ABLE Act before the accounts become available.
 The webinar will explain the basics of the federal ABLE Act and the status of ABLE on the state level.
 This could be a game-changer for many families and individuals with disabilities who will now be able to save for the future.